ContextLab/CDL-bibliography/README.md

 This Bibtex file is shared by all documents produced by the [Contextual Dynamics Lab](http://www.context-lab.com) at [Dartmouth College](http://www.dartmouth.edu).  *Please read the instructions below **in full** before modifying this shared lab resource.*

+Credit: this bibtex file is built on a similarly named file authored by Michael Kahana's [Computational Memory Lab at the University of Pennsylvania](http://memory.psych.upenn.edu).
+However, this version is not kept in sync with the CML's version.
+This file is provided as a courtesy, and we make no claims with respect to accuracy, completeness, etc.

 # Formatting guidelines

 All citation information should be entered using [BibDesk](http://bibdesk.sourceforge.net/) or a similar tool.
 If you are already familiar with BibTeX (but haven't used BibDesk), please read this [Quick Start Guide](http://bibdesk.sourceforge.net/manual/BibDeskHelp_1.html#SEC5).
 If you haven't used BibTeX before, you should carefully read this [BibTeX Introduction](http://bibdesk.sourceforge.net/manual/BibDeskHelp_2.html#SEC12) for instructions on how to enter citation data.
 You may also find [this BibTeX guide](http://mirror.hmc.edu/ctan/biblio/bibtex/contrib/doc/btxdoc.pdf) useful.
 Make sure that you have carefully researched how to enter information into BibDesk before modifying memlab.bib to help avoid typos, compilation errors, incorrect information, etc. to the extent possible.  *If you're not sure whether you're doing something correctly, please ask another lab member for help!*